-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

 But those moves will pale in comparison to the ones expected starting this week.

-The Dolphins have about half-a-dozen meaningful roster decisions yet to make on players that were on the team in ‘18 and we’ll cover some of those in the next few sentences but an intriguing one that begs attention is about to play out with receiver DeVante Parker.
+The Dolphins have about half a dozen meaningful roster decisions yet to make on players who were on the team in ‘18 — and we will cover some of those in the next few sentences — but an intriguing one that begs attention is about to play out with receiver DeVante Parker.

 Parker is currently under team control for 2019 because the Dolphins have a $9.4 million fifth-year option on him.
 That option becomes fully guaranteed on Wednesday so the Dolphins must decide by then whether to do nothing and retain the player at that price or rescind the option.